Overview of the Program

 Placement Objectives for Graduates

-Graduates who pass the NTE Praxis test and BCI/FBI background check must submit the appropriate application to the Ohio Department of Education which issues the school counseling license.
+Graduates who pass the school counseling Pearson exam and BCI/FBI background check must submit the appropriate application to the Ohio Department of Education which issues the school counseling license.
 School counseling licensees then become eligible to be hired as school counselors in K-12 schools in the State of

 Addressing the Needs of the State and the Region

-The School Counseling master's program addresses this need by offering a high quality nationally accredited program for training counselors to work in
+The School Counseling master's program addresses this need by offering a high quality nationally accredited program for training school counselors to work in Ohio and across the nation.